-- The Head Master is ultimately responsible for the implementation of the policy and ensuring that the outcomes are monitored.
-The Head Master will review, annually, with the governors, the working of the policy. - The person to contact in his absence is: The Chairman of Governors or in his absence the named Governor who sits on the sub-Committee for care matters. - The Head Master is ultimately responsible for ensuring that all cases of suspected or actual problems associated with child protection are investigated and dealt with. - The Head Master will ensure that he is aware of the latest national and local guidance and requirements and will keep staff informed as appropriate. - The Head Master will ensure that appropriate training for staff is organised appropriately. - The Head Master will liaise with the Chair of Governors and the named Governor who is a member of the sub-Committee for Academic and Pastoral care matters, to ensure that the Governors are kept informed of any changes in the regulations relating to the Safeguarding Policy document.
+- The Headmaster is ultimately responsible for the implementation of the policy and ensuring that the outcomes are monitored.
+The Headmaster will review, annually, with the governors, the working of the policy. - The person to contact in his absence is: The Chairman of Governors or in his absence the named Governor who is responsible for Safeguarding . - The Headmaster is ultimately responsible for ensuring that all cases of suspected or actual problems associated with child protection are investigated and dealt with. - The Headmaster will ensure that he is aware of the latest national and local guidance and requirements and will keep staff informed as appropriate. - The Headmaster will ensure that appropriate training for staff is organised appropriately. - The Headmaster will liaise with the Chair of Governors and the named Governor who is responsible for Safeguarding, to ensure that the Governors are kept informed of any changes in the regulations relating to the Safeguarding Policy document.
 The Safeguarding Policy is to be up-dated as required.